Psykotikism/Mutant_Tanks/INFORMATION.md

 {
 	"Tank #1"
 	{
-		// The Super Tank throws a heat-seeking rock that will track down the nearest survivor.
+		// The Super Tank throws heat-seeking rocks that will track down the nearest survivors.
 		// Requires "st_track.smx" to be installed.
 		"Track Ability"
 		{
+			// Allow human-controlled Super Tanks to use this ability.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Human Ability"				"0"

+			// Determines how many times human-controlled Super Tanks can use their abilities in one life.
+			// --
+			// Minimum: 1
+			// Maximum: 9999999999
+			"Human Ammo"				"5"

+			// Human-controlled Super Tanks must wait this long before using their abilities again.
+			// --
+			// Minimum: 0.0
+			// Maximum: 9999999999.0
+			"Human Cooldown"			"30.0"

 			// Enable this ability.
 			// --
 			// 0: OFF